dariok/HowToDigEdWebApp/staticblog/pages/2016-08-11-part-2-getting-started.md

 `<img src="$shared/resources/images/powered-by.svg" alt="Powered by eXist-db"/>`

-Here is obviously some variable **$shared** used which resolves in the directory  **/db/apps/shared-resources/. **
+Here is obviously some variable **$shared** used which resolves in the directory  `/db/apps/shared-resources/`.

-Exactly this directive: "whenever you find the string “$shared" in a URL, replace “$shared” with “/db/apps/shared-resources/” can be found in the document named *controller.xql* which is located in our application's root-directory.
+Exactly this directive: "whenever you find the string **"$shared"** in a URL, replace "$shared” with `/db/apps/shared-resources/` can be found in the document named *controller.xql* which is located in our application's root-directory.
 Of course in this document this directive is written in a less prosaic but more machine readable manner (line 32-37):

 ```xquery
 else if (contains($exist:path, "/$shared/")) then